-If trying to work out the return on investment (ROI) for your marketing programs, then you need to start thinking about the bigger picture and how your social media influences your ROI.
+If you are trying to work out the return on investment (ROI) for your marketing programs, then you need to start thinking about the bigger picture and how your social media influences your ROI.

 ROI no longer just stands for return on investment.
 ROI also stands for return on impression and this has two primary values — a hard metric and a soft metric.
 These are far more powerful for measuring marketing than the single monetary value provided by return on investment.

 But the new ROI of marketing goes even further than investments and impressions.
 It also should measure return on engagement, objectives, and opportunity.
 People share information using social media faster and more frequently than ever.
 Traditional ROI is just the tip of the iceberg.
 The interesting part is what happens beneath the surface.
 The hard metrics related to return on investment barely touch the surface.

 The first metric you can track using return on impression is the number of people who actually see your ad, marketing material, or another marketing piece.
 Online advertising can be tracked by the number of times an ad is displayed on a screen to a person.
 This is particularly easy to track if you’re running PPC ads.
 Marketers love the hard metrics such an advertisement can provide.
 But that only tells a small part of the story.

 The return on impression is also a soft metric that focuses on giving value to a component of branding — consumer perceptions of the brand.
 Remember, companies don’t build brands, consumers do by experiencing those brands, developing feelings for those brands and emotional connections to them, and talking about those brands with other people.